 Ewing sarcoma is the second most common malignant (cancerous) bone tumor affecting children, adolescents and young adults, but it is still a rare disorder.
 Approximately 250 cases are diagnosed each year in the United States.

-Ewing sarcoma is a cancer, which means it can spread to other organs or tissues in the body, most commonly starting with the lungs.
+Ewing sarcoma is a cancer, which means it can spread to other organs or tissues in the body, most commonly starting with the lungs, bone or bone marrow.

 Most Ewing sarcoma tumors are found in teenagers, but the disease can also occur at a younger age.
 Caucasian children, particularly boys, are far more likely to have Ewing sarcoma than any other racial or ethnic group.